1452712/1452712.github.io/source/_posts/CG-Abbreviation-Collection.md

 ---
-title: CG Abbreviation Collection
+title: Programming Abbreviation Collection
 date: 2018-08-20 23:19:47
 categories:
-- Graphics
+- Programming
 tags:
 updated:
 ---

-Abbreviation collection when learning CG.
+A collection of programming abbreviations.

 <!-- more -->